ADHD is everywhere.

 - Not only that, new research found many higher education students with ADHD believe cannabis aids their studies.
 This echoes research from 2021 and 2016, where several ADHDers praised the positive effect of cannabis for a variety of things – including boosting focus, aiding relaxation, and reducing hyperactivity and impulsivity.
 Others said cannabis eased the side effects of ADHD medication, such as anxiety and irritability.
 In all three cases, the data is self-reported (making it subjective, not scientific), but provides a glimpse into how some people already use cannabis to manage ADHD.

 - Meanwhile, a small randomised control trial (hailed as the gold standard of clinical testing) in 2017 found adults who took the cannabinoid medication Sativex (which features both THC and CBD) had a small reduction in ADHD symptoms.
-That said, improvements were minor, and not much greater than placebo, which underscores the need for more research.
+That said, improvements were minor, and not much greater than placebo, which underscores the need for more research on medical cannabis for ADHD treatment.

 Cannabis and ADHD: Risks and Concerns